 Librarians are available to collaborate with you to develop assignments that strengthen information seeking skills, encourage critical thinking, and emphasize effective research skills.
 Below are a few tips and suggestions to keep in mind when planning your next research assignment.

 - Librarians are here to help!
-Liaison librarians are available to assist faculty in reviewing current library assignments or in developing new activities and assignments that require students to critically analyze, evaluate, and apply information.
+Subject librarians are available to assist faculty in reviewing current library assignments or in developing new activities and assignments that require students to critically analyze, evaluate, and apply information.
 Encourage students to schedule one-on-one appointments with their librarian for targeted assistance.